 - Introductory programming: One of CSE 1224, CSE 1234, CSE 1424 or CSE 1604 (recommended)

-- Students in the Data Science option must take 9 credits from a slightly expanded list which includes the courses named above and also CSE 1634.
+- Students in the Data Science option must take 9 credits from the courses listed above.

 - Regular: At least 3 courses for a total of 9 credits from the list of electives.

 - Visualization: One of HCDE 4115, INFO 4745, CSE 4124 , CSE 4424.
 (CSE 442 accepted only for double majors with CSE)